SMS Salamander (1880)

 SMS Salamander was an ironclad gunboat of the built for the German Kaiserliche Marine (Imperial Navy) in the 1870s.
 The ships, which were armed with a single 30.5 cm MRK L/22 gun, were intended to serve as part of a coastal defense fleet.
+Because Salamander was a purely defensive vessel, she saw little active use, apart from brief stints in active service for sea trials in 1883, followed by annual training exercises held from 1885 to 1891.
+She was struck from the naval register in 1909 and sold to ship breakers the next year.
+While en route to the breakers' yard in the Netherlands, she ran aground and could not be freed.
+The wreck was partially scrapped in situ, but the hull remains and was eventually buried in silt.